chris1248/redis_asyncio/README.md

 # Prerequisites
 1. This assumes you have python 3.9 installed on your machine.
 If you don't then simply edit setup_venv.sh and give it a different python version.
 2. This assumes you have the virtualenv package installed (via brew).
+3. This assumes you have the redis cli installed.
+So you can run `redis-server` for instance.

 # How to build
 1. Open a terminal window